-PARAMETER Description POWER AMP Enables or disables power amp simulation for all AMP blocks in all presets.
-This capability MODELLING is provided for cases when the Axe-Fx II is used with a guitar-oriented/tube power amp (OFF/ON) that contributes significantly to tone and dynamics.
-Having these characteristics applied twice to the sound-once in the Axe-Fx II and once in the real power amp-would result in an over-processed tone.
-Preamp (gain, tone, etc.), Graphic EQ, and Mixer (Level, Balance, etc.) sections of the AMP block continue to affect the sound.
-CABINET MODELLING INET MODELLING This parameter enables or disables all CAB block processing in all presets.
-The ll presets.
-The CAB blocks (ACTIVE/BYPASSED) will not physically appear to be bypassed, but they will act exactly as if they have been replaced by shunts.
-Use this when you are using the Axe-Fx II with an amp powering real guitar speaker cabinets or the sound will be muffled, muddy, and boomy.
-SPILLOVER Allows delays and reverbs tails to carry or "spill" over across preset changes.
-You can eset changes.
-You can (OFF/DELAY/ select whether DELAY, REVERB, or BOTH effects will spill over.
-Setting this to etting this to OFF causes REVERB/BOTH) effect tails to be "cleared" upon preset change.
-Note that you must have nearly identical delay or reverb blocks in both the start and destination presets for spillover to work correctly.
-See section 16.11 on p.
-164 for a quick-start guide to setting up spillover.
-REVERB MIX REVERB MIX Allows you to boost or cut the MIX setting across all REVERB blocks in all presets ocks in all presets at once. (+/- 50%) Note that an offset applied here will NOT be reflected in the value shown in the EDIT menu of the actual Reverb blocks.
-This capability is provided to compensate for the fact that certain performance spaces may require more or less reverb "across the board."
-EFFECTS MIX This parameter allows you to boost or cut the setting of the MIX parameter of all blocks (+/- 50%) for which the GLOBAL MIX parameter is set to "ON."
-This switch must be enabled on a per-block/per-preset basis and is available on the following block types: Chorus Formant Pitch Ring Mod Delay Megatap Delay Quad Chorus Rotary Flanger Multi Delay Phaser Resonator Reverb Synth Vocoder This feature is provided so you can design presets with the built-in ability to compensate for how different performance spaces may require more or less "wet" mix.
-AMP GAIN · • (+/- 12.00 dB) This control provides +/- 12 dB of relative gain for all amp blocks and can be used to adjust the gain of all presets to compensate for the differences between guitars.
+PARAMETER Description POWER AMP Enables or disables po ower amp simulation f or all AMP blocks in a II presets.
+This capability MODELLING is provided for cases when the Axe-Fx II is u sed with a guitar-orie nted/tube power amp (OFF/ON) that contributes signi ficantly to tone and dy namics.
+Having these characteristics applied twice to the sound- once in the Axe-Fx II a nd once in the real po wer amp-would result in an over-processed tone.
+Preamp (gain, to one, etc.), Graphic EQ , and Mixer (Level, Balance, etc.) section s of the AMP block co ntinue to affect the so ound.
+CABINET MODELLING This parameter enabl es or disables all CAB l olock processing in all presets.
+The CAB blocks (ACTIVE/BYPASSED) will not physically app pear to be bypassed, b ut they will act exactl y as if they have been replaced by shunts.
+U Ise this when you are (using the Axe-Fx II wit h an amp powering real guitar speaker cabine ts or the sound will be muffled, muddy, and d boomy.
+SPILLOVER Allows delays and rev erbs tails to ring out o r "spill over" across p reset changes.
+You can (OFF/DELAY/ select whether DELAY , REVERB, or BOTH eff fects will spill over.
+Se tting this to OFF causes REVERB/BOTH) effect tails to be "clea ared" upon preset cha nge.
+See section 16.1 2 1 on p.
+169 for a quick- start guide to setting up spillover.
+REVERB MIX Allows you to boost o or cut the MIX setting a cross all REVERB bloc ks in all presets at once. (+/- 50%) Note that an offset ap oplied here will NOT be e reflected in the valu e shown in the EDIT menu of the actual Re everb blocks.
+This capa ability is provided to c ompensate for the fact that certain performa ince spaces may requi re more or less reverb "across the board."
+EFFECTS MIX This parameter allows s you to boost or cut t he setting of the MIX parameter of all blocks (+/- 50%) for which the GLOBAI L MIX parameter is set to "ON."
+This switch must be enabled on a per-block/per-preset basis and is available on the following block types: Chorus Delay Formant Megatap Delay Pitch Quad Chorus Ring Mod Rotary Flanger Multi Delay Resonator Synth This feature is provide Phaser Reverb Vocoder in ability to compensate · formance spaces may • NOISEGATE OFFSET s create different levels (+/- 40.00 dB) .
+This parameter allow , (1) - 40.00 abj · OLD for a given preset is al Offset will have no JED TOT A BIVEIT PLESEL IS AMP GAIN +/- 12 dB of relative g and can be used to (+/- 12.00 dB) • presets to compensate • (+/- 12.00 ub) aujust tile galli bi all [oresets to compensate ior the unierences b etween guitals.